Drummerrking/Tradair-full/README.md

 # Tradair App

-React-based delivery app with Grabr-level features.
+React-based delivery platform with Grabr-level and enhanced features.